qhardwick/TRMS-UserService/src/main/resources/features.md

 * As a Department Head, I may request additional information from either the Employee or the Supervisor before approving or denying a form.
 * As a Department Head, I can view all reimbursement forms I have previously approved.
 * As a Department Head, I can view all reimbursement forms I have previously denied.
-* As a Department Head, I must approve any attached Presentations after the completion of the event.

 ## Benefits Coordinators:
 * ***As a Benefits Coordinator, I can view all reimbursement forms awaiting my approval.***